Admissions Open For Community Health Learning Programme (CHLP) 2026-27

 1. What does the Community Health Learning Programme (CHLP) offer?

 The CHLP is an opportunity for young and mid-career professionals to deepen their understanding of community health and public health.
 Participants experience its scope by actively participating in a dynamic and enriching community and learner-centric programme.
 The CHLP is a university accredited postgraduate diploma programme (PGD) in community health, for those who meet the criteria (see later).
-Those unable to meet the criteria receive a Certificate of Participation by SOCHARA.
+Those unable to meet the expected criteria receive a Certificate of Participation by SOCHARA.

 2. What are the objectives of the CHLP?